COVID-driven flight delays, cancellations persist on 2021's final day

 By Kanishka Singh

-Dec 31 (Reuters) - Thousands of flights within the United States and internationally were delayed and hundreds were canceled early on Friday, adding to the tally of delays and cancellations during the holiday week due to adverse weather conditions and rising cases of the Omicron coronavirus variant.
+Dec 31 (Reuters) - Thousands of flights within the United States and internationally were delayed or canceled on Friday, adding to the travel disruptions during the holiday week due to adverse weather and rising cases of the Omicron coronavirus variant.

-Over 2,400 flights were canceled globally as of early Friday, including over 1,100 flights within the United States or entering or departing it, according to a running tally on flight-tracking website FlightAware.com.
-There were nearly 4,000 global flight delays in total.
+Over 2,600 flights were canceled globally as of early Friday, including over 1,200 flights within the United States or entering or departing it, according to a running tally on flight-tracking website FlightAware.com.
+There were over 4,600 global flight delays in total.

 The Christmas holidays are typically a peak time for air travel, but the rapid spread of the highly transmissible Omicron variant has led to a sharp increase in COVID-19 infections, forcing airlines to cancel flights as pilots and crew need to be quarantined.